JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

 #### `DocumentTemplateAsync`

-The `DocumentTemplateAsync` is the document repository for the asynchronous tasks.
+The `DocumentTemplateAsync` is the document template for the asynchronous tasks.
 It has two components:

 * **DocumentEntityConverter:** That converts an entity to communication API, e.g., The Person to DocumentEntity.